skyx20/dictionary-extension/readme.md

 ### How to build:

-If you want to add it to your browser, follow the steps:
+Add it to your browser, follow the steps:

 - `npm run build`
 - Go to "manage extensions" in your browser